artis3n/course-vault-github-oidc/README.md

 Given any use of our secrets is redacted from GitHub's logs, this is a contrived example to demonstrate that `steps.secrets.outputs.ACCESS_TOKEN` is not empty - the value of the secret has been populated from Vault.

-If you haven't already, merge your pull request and attempt to manually run the `Step 2, Fine-grained permissions - pull requests` workflow like we did in Step 1.
+If you haven't already, merge your pull request and attempt to manually run the `Step 2, Fine-grained permissions - pull requests` workflow - select it from under the "All workflows" pane similar to what you did in Step 1.
 The workflow should fail with a 400 error trying to authenticate to Vault - because you're running it via a manual `workflow_dispatch` instead of a `pull_request`!
-You can add a `push:` trigger and try that as well - authentication to Vault will fail because the GitHub JWT's claims no longer match the bound subject (`sub`) claim we defined for the Vault role.
+Optionally, you can modify the workflow and add a `push:` trigger and try that as well.
+Authentication to Vault will also fail because the GitHub JWT's claims no longer match the bound subject (`sub`) claim we defined for the Vault role.

 ### Bound claims